1. Subject and scope of these Terms

 All other changes to the terms and conditions will be notified by the service provider to registered users at least 4 weeks prior to the planned entry into force of the changes.
 The changes will be communicated to the user via email.
 Unless the user objects within 4 weeks from receipt of the notice, the usage agreement will continue upon entry into force of the changes with the changed terms and conditions.
 In the change notification, the service provider will inform the user of his right of opposition and of the consequences of an objection.
 In the event of an objection, the service provider has the right to terminate the contractual relationship with the user at the planned entry into force of the changes.

 15. Final provisions

-(1) These Terms and Conditions shall be governed by and construed in accordance with the laws of the United Kingdom, and the Courts of the United Kingdom shall have exclusive jurisdiction to determine any dispute concerning these Terms and/or their subject matter.
+These Terms and Conditions shall be governed by and construed in accordance with the laws of the Republic of Ireland, and the Courts of the Republic of Ireland shall have exclusive jurisdiction to determine any dispute concerning these Terms and/or their subject matter.

 Data protection and data security have first priority for Debitoor.
 We process and use personal data only to the extent necessary in order to provide our services.
 We kindly ask you to carefully read our Terms & Conditions, our data privacy statement, and the Data Processing Agreement (“DPA”) which form part of our agreement with you.

 We, Debitoor Ireland Ltd. Block 8 Harcourt Centre, Charlotte Way, Dublin 2, D02 K580 are the operator of the website debitoor as well as the service provider of the Debitoor iOS and Android App, including the other services that are provided via the websites (e.g. app.debitoor.com) and the Debitoor App.
 We are responsible for the collection, processing, and use of personal data according to all Data Protection legislation -specifically the General Data Protection Regulation (“GDPR”).